rethinkdb/horizon-docs/index.md

 ## Horizon Tutorial

-Build a realtime chat application using Horizon and React.js, with support for multiple users and authorization integration with Github.
+*Coming soon:* Build a realtime chat application using Horizon and React.js, with support for multiple users and authorization integration with Github.